hamidzr/scripts/README.md

 Here I'll share scripts I wrote which might come in handy for others as well.

-You can find more at my [github gists page](https://gist.github.com/hamidzr)
+You can find more at my [gists page](https://gist.github.com/hamidzr)

+Please let me know if you find any personal information in here : )

 ## TODO
-- [ ] create a gitignored variables file
-- [ ] port scripts from private sources here: remove personal info
+- [x] port scripts from private sources here: remove personal info